-Due to the extension of COVID-19 restrictions announced by the Province on January 7, the Kneehill County office and shop will remain CLOSED to the public until further notice.
+Due to the extension of COVID-19 restrictions, the Kneehill County office and shop will remain CLOSED to the public until further notice.

 Kneehill County Council meetings will continue as regularly scheduled.
 Residents can watch the Council meetings online via Kneehill County's YouTube channel.